section-engineering-education/engineering-education/content/articles/what-is-netdevops-top-netdevops-tools-for-your-windows-operating-system/index.md

 In addition to Git, you can run [Git bash](https://gitforwindows.org/) terminals and bash scripts.
 For example, when working with network configuration, you will constantly run the command on the terminal/shell.
 However, you will note shell differences between Windows OS and on Linux or Mac.

-Windows OS comes bundled with native command interpreters such as CMD and PowerShell terminal interfaces.
-Nevertheless, you can use a third-party shell and terminal command interpreter such as Git Bash on your Windows workstation.
+Windows OS comes bundled with native command interpreters such as CMD and PowerShell interfaces.
+Nevertheless, you can use a third-party command interpreter such as Git Bash on your Windows workstation.
 The advantage of Git bash is that it provides a bash-like interface similar to what you would see inside of a Mac or a Linux workstation.

 This way, you can also run bash scripts and work like we were working inside of that type of Linux environment.

 ### Python
 Network configuration runs as code.
-Therefore, it would be essential to learn at least one programming language to manage Network configurations and automation processes.
+Therefore, it would be essential to learn at least one programming language.
+This will aid in managing Network configurations and automation processes.
 [Python](https://www.python.org/downloads/windows/) is the programming language that most Network engineer loves working with.

 ![NetDevOps survey env language stack](/engineering-education/what-is-netdevops-top-netdevops-tools-for-your-windows-operating-system/netdevops-survey-env-language-stack.png)

 [Image source](https://dgarros.github.io/netdevops-survey/reports/2020)

 A lot of networking tools are written with Python.
-Therefore, learning Python as your networking programming language will keep you a step further in understanding how different Python written tools works and how to use them.
+As a result, studying Python as a networking programming language will help you grasp how various Python written tools work and how to use them.

 In addition, Python provides many free and open-source libraries and tools.